-Involving 2 separate visits to Southwold and staying overnight on each trip at the Darsham Country Centre.
+Involving 2 separate visits to Southwold and staying overnight on each trip at either the local YHA or the Darsham Country Centre.

-On their first visit, students will be introduced to the issues within Southwold, both physical and human and develop a sense of place.
-For a small town there are so many lines of enquiry from a geographical perspective to investigate here ranging from the impact of climate change, coastal management, gentrification, changing places, impact of geology on coastal recession, regeneration etc – so students should have no problems finding individuality to each of their titles!
+On the first visit, students are introduced to the broad range of issues within Southwold, both physical and human and develop a sense of place.
+For a small town there are so many potential lines of enquiry from a geographical perspective to investigate here ranging from the effectiveness of the local coastal management, evidence of a sediment cell, gentrification, changing places, impact of geology on coastal recession, regeneration etc – so students have no problems finding individuality to each of their titles!

 Students then return to Southwold between 3-4 weeks later, having developed their individual titles and having created data collection booklets ready to complete their independent fieldwork.

 *Prices below are based on group sizes of 10 students and above - for bookings of fewer students than this price will be quoted on enquiry.